-This patriotic pinecone flowers floral arrangement is perfect for Memorial Day, 4th of July, Labor Day, and even Veterans Day.
+This patriotic pinecone flower floral arrangement is perfect for Memorial Day, the 4th of July, Labor Day, and even Veterans Day.
 Just think of all the ways you can use them.

 A week ago, with Madison’s help, we decided to turn some mason jars into Patriotic Vases, which Madison shared on her blog.
 Over the holidays, I picked up some pinecones to make pinecone crafts.
 You might remember my pinecone flower wreath that we did a few years ago, and Madison has also done pinecone turkeys and pinecone hedgehogs.
 You’ll be surprised at what you can turn pinecones into.
 This patriotic pinecone floral arrangement is no exception.

 If you’ve never worked with pinecones before and this is your first time crafting with pinecones, you can totally do this.
-The hardest part is waiting for the paint to dry, but once that’s done, it’s smooth sailing thereon.
+The hardest part is waiting for the paint to dry, but once that’s done, it’s smooth sailing from there.
 So let’s get to it!

-STEP 6: This the fun part because your pinecone flower is finally complete.
-Place your pinecone flowers in your favorite vase and use it as decor.
-Place on the patio table when entertaining or even on your entryway table or wherever you feel the need for a bit of color.
+Step 6: This is the fun part because your pinecone flower is finally complete.
+Place your pinecone flowers in your favorite vase and use them as decor.
+Place it on the patio table when entertaining, on your entryway table, or wherever you feel the need for a bit of color.

 PIN THIS POST TO YOUR FAVORITE PINTEREST BOARD.